 Pine Hill School is conveniently located off Herrick Avenue at 5230 Vance Street.
 Please drop by the school office or call Debbie Kamberg, school secretary, at 443-4596 to reserve your child’s spot for next year.

-South Bay School is also accepting applications for enrollment in the 7th/8th grade charter middle school program for 2013-14.
+South Bay School is also accepting applications for enrollment in the 7th/8th grade charter middle school program for 2015-16.
 The middle school opened in 2011 and is in its second year of operation.
-The middle school program currently has 80 students enrolled: 42 seventh graders and 38 eighth graders.
 South Bay Charter Middle School offers an advanced academic program in a small school setting and features small class sizes, project-based learning, and an emphasis on science and technology.
 The middle school program is open to students in the greater Eureka area and has attracted students from Scotia to Arcata.